bradleyreaney/giskard-POC/README.md

 - https://docs.giskard.ai/en/latest/reference/scan/llm_detectors.html
 - https://docs.giskard.ai/en/latest/knowledge/llm_vulnerabilities/index.html

-These are then sent back to GPT-4 and are compaired to the original answers to look for issues.
+These are then sent back and are compaired to the original answers to look for issues.
 A report is then generated to show any vunerabilities if found.

 ![LLM Scan Report](https://docs.giskard.ai/en/latest/_images/scan_llm.png "LLM Scan Report")